MatrixAINetwork/MATRIX_docs/ENGLISH_DOCS/MATRIX_User_guide/Matrix Node Deployment Guide.md

 In this step, you will need to input the password set in step 5.

-Step 8: Open another window
+Step 8: Open another window, Run "Attach":

     gman attach ipc:\\.\pipe\gman.ipc